-The new series of 24 karat gold coins honoring the President's spouses began with the Martha Washington First Spouse Gold Coin.
+The series of 24 karat gold coins honoring the spouses of the Presidents began with the Martha Washington First Spouse Gold Coin.
 The issue was met with particularly high demand from collectors, which led to a prompt sell out.

 The First Spouse coins represented the first time that the United States Mint issued a consecutive coin program featuring women, and the first time a face value of $10 was used for a one-half ounce gold coin.
 Similar to the American Gold Buffalo introduced in the previous year, the coins were struck in .9999 purity or 24 karat gold.